Are You Willing To Do What It Takes?

 Recently a cardiologist asked me to lecture with him on the topic of stress and the importance of making a conscious effort to find ways to deal with stress.

 Think about it.
-You wake up, turn on the news or read the newspaper and there is nothing uplifting.
+You wake up, turn on the news or read it online and there is nothing uplifting.
 You may have challenges with your job like working longer hours than ever.
 Possibly you had an argument with your husband, wife, or children.
 Even the dog has you stressed out!
 You feel you are being pulled in a million different directions and no one understands you.
-Possibly no one does understand you, but it isn’t up to others, it is up to you to take care of yourself.
+Possibly no one does understand you.
+But it isn’t up to others, it is up to you to take care of yourself.

-Are you following your post op bariatric program?
+Are you following your bariatric program's recommendations?
 Eating the quantities and frequency that your program suggests?
 Are you exercising, drinking water and calming yourself down by listening to relaxing music?

 The ultimate emotion to experience is happiness and the only person that can make you happy is you.
 The blame game doesn’t work and that alone causes stress.
 So look at your life and identify your areas of stress.
 Not everyone can do this alone.
-If you feel overwhelmed and need help to manage these areas, contact your bariatric program for a consultation with a psychologist and continue attending your support group.
+You may find it beneficial to attend a support group.
+If you feel overwhelmed and need help to manage your stress, contact your bariatric program for a consultation with a psychologist.

 Live, Laugh, Love